nzakas/understandinges6/manuscript/01-The-Basics.md

 Note: The `for-of` statement works with any iterable object, which includes arrays, arguments, DOM `NodeList` objects, and generators.
 It will not work with regular objects.

 The `for-of` statement is available in Firefox 13+.

-## Changes to String

-JavaScript is used quite frequently for string manipulation, however, string support has evolved very slowly.
-ECMAScript 5 finally added a `trim()` method but aside from that, strings have remained mostly the same since JavaScript first came into being.
-ECMAScript 6 attempts to bring strings into modern times by adding some new functionality.

-Locating substrings has long been the territory of the `indexOf()` method, which returns the zero-based position of a substring within a string or -1 if the substring doesn't exist within the string.
-This works fine most of the time but it's quite common for developers to use this method incorrectly, such as:

-    var message = "Hello world!";

-    // Error: "Hello" is at position 0, so this returns false if (message.indexOf("Hello")) {
-        // this doesn't get executed
-    }

-In this code, the intent is to test if "Hello" exists within the variable `message`.
-The `indexOf()` method returns 0 in this case and is therefore considered false so the body of the `if` statement is never executed.
-What the code should do is ensure the value returned from `indexOf()` is greater than -1:

-    var message = "Hello world!";

-    // Correct
-    if (message.indexOf("Hello") > -1) {
-        // this executes
-    }

-Dealing with indices into strings  is a common source of error.
-In many cases, you just want to know if the string exists at a particular point within another string.
-ECMAScript 6 adds several new methods to make locating substrings easier.

-First, there's a new method `startsWith()` that is available on all strings.
-As the name suggests, the method returns true if the string begins with the specified characters.
-For example:

-    var message = "Hello world!";

-    if (message.startsWith("Hello")) {
-        // this executes
-    }

-The `startsWith()` method is really just a convenience over using `indexOf()`.
-In fact, you could write your own `startsWith()` method that acts the same way by using `indexOf()`:

-    String.prototype.startsWith = function(value) {
-        return this.indexOf(value) === 0;
-    };

-All `startsWith()` does is ensure that the given value is located at index 0 in the string.

-To accompany `startsWith()` is `endsWith()`, which simply checks to see if the substring is located at the end of the string.
-For example:

-    var message = "Hello world!";

-    if (message.endsWith("world!")) {
-        // this executes
-    }

-Once again, `endsWith()` is simply a wrapper around `indexOf()` that makes this particular use case a little bit easier.
-You can create your own implementation in this way:

-    String.prototype.endsWith = function(value) {
-        return this.indexOf(value) === this.length - value.length;
-    };

-The third method that helps you locate substrings is `contains()`, which returns true if the substring is located anywhere within the string:

-    var message = "Hello world!";

-    if (message.contains("wo")) {
-        // this executes
-    }

-The `contains()` method is the same as ensuring the result of `indexOf()` is greater than -1.
-You can create your own version using this code:

-    String.prototype.contains = function(value) {
-        return this.indexOf(value) > -1;
-    };

-All three methods, `startsWith()`, `endsWith()`, and `contains()` allow you to more easily locate substrings.
-Of course, if you actually need to know the index of the substring, then you'll still need to use `indexOf()`, but for all other cases you're likely to find yourself using these new methods much more frequently.

-## Object Literal Extensions

-One of the most popular patterns in JavaScript is the object literal.
-It's the syntax upon which JSON is built and can be seen in nearly every JavaScript file on the Internet.
-The reason for the popularity is clear: Asus synced syntax for creating objects that otherwise would take several lines of code to accomplish.
-ECMAScript 6 recognized the popularity of the object literal and extends the syntax in several ways to make object literals more powerful and even more succinct.

-### Property Initializer Shorthand

-In ECMAScript 5 and earlier, object literals were simply collections of name-value pairs.
-That meant there could be some duplication when property values are being initialized.
-For example:

-    function createPerson(name, age) {
-        return {
-            name: name,
-            age: age
-        };
-    }

-The `createPerson()` function creates an object whose property names are the same as the function parameter names.
-The result is what appears to be duplication of `name` and `age` even though each represents a different aspect of the process.

-In ECMAScript 6, you can eliminate the duplication that exists around property names and local variables by using a property initializer shorthand.
-When the property name is going to be the same as the local variable name, you can simply include the name without a colon and value.
-For example, `createPerson()` can be rewritten as follows:

-    function createPerson(name, age) {
-        return {
-            name,
-            age
-        };
-    }

-When a property in an object literal only has a name and no value, the JavaScript engine looks into the surrounding scope for a variable of the same name.
-If found, that value is assigned to the same name on the object literal.
-So in this example, the object literal property `name` is assigned the value of the local variable `name`.

-The purpose of this extension is to make object literal initialization even more simple then it already was.
-Assigning a property with the same name as a local variable is a very common pattern in JavaScript and so this extension is a welcome addition.

-### Method Initializer Shorthand

-ECMAScript 6 also improves syntax for assigning methods to object literals.
-In ECMAScript 5 and earlier, you must specify a name and then the full function definition to add a method to an object.
-For example:

-    var person = {
-        name: "Nicholas",
-        sayName: function() {
-            console.log(this.name);
-        }
-    };

-In ECMAScript 6, the syntax is made more sustained by eliminating the colon and the `function` keyword. you can then rewrite this example as follows:

-    var person = {
-        name: "Nicholas",
-        sayName() {
-            console.log(this.name);
-        }
-    };

-This shorthand syntax creates a method on the `person` object just as the previous example did.

-There is several important differences between the two ways of assigning methods to an object literal.
-First, methods assigned using the shorthand syntax cannot be used as a constructor.
-That means if you try to use the `new` operator with such a method, you'll get an error.
-For example:

-    var person = {
-        name: "Nicholas",
-        sayName() {
-            console.log(this.name);
-        }
-    };

-    // TypeError: Cannot use shorthand method as a constructor var something = new person.sayName();

-Here, an error is thrown when the `new` operator is used with `person.sayName()` because the method cannot be used as a constructor.

-Methods defined using the shorthand syntax are also not enumerable, so they will not show up in a `for-in` loop nor in the array returned from `Object.keys()`.
-They will still show up in the array returned from `Object.getOwnPropertyNames()`.